Howdy! (Pat Boone album)

-Howdy! is a studio album by Pat Boone, released in 1956.
+Howdy! is the second studio album by Pat Boone, released in 1956.
 It followed a self-titled compilation album of previously released singles, making Howdy!
 Boone's studio album debut.

+Chart performance

+The album peaked at No. 14 on the Billboard Best Selling Pop Albums chart, during a four-week run on the chart.
+On Cashbox, the album peaked at No. 12.

 Billboard listed Howdy! as the 19th best selling pop album of 1956, and as the 17th most played by radio.

-Critical reception
+Reception

 AllMusic wrote: "Boone's musical instincts are keenly evident to the senses: never too much when exercising his strong young voice on 'Lucky Old Sun', never too little with the sweet subtlety of 'Would You Like to Take a Walk?'."